Abelian networks IV. Dynamics of nonhalting networks: The removal lemma

 \section{The removal lemma}

-\begin{definition}[Removal of a vector from a word] For $w\in A^*$ and $\n \in \N^A$, the \emph{removal of} $\n$ \emph{from} $w$, denoted $w\setminus \n$, is the word obtained from $w$ by deleting the first $\n(a)$ occurences of $a$ for all $a \in A$.
-(If $a$ appears for less than $\n(a)$ times in $w$, then delete all occurences of $a$.) \end{definition}
+\begin{definition}[Removal of a vector from a word] For $w\in A^*$ and $\n \in \N^A$, the \emph{removal of} $\n$ \emph{from} $w$, denoted $w\setminus \n$, is the word obtained from $w$ by deleting the first $\n(a)$ occurrences of $a$ for all $a \in A$.
+(If $a$ appears for less than $\n(a)$ times in $w$, then delete all occurrences of $a$.) \end{definition}

 Recall the definition of $\dashrightarrow$, $\longrightarrow$, and legal executions from \S\ref{subsection: legal and complete executions}.
-Also recall that, for any $w \in A^*$, we denote by $|w|$ the vector in $\N^A$ that counts the number of occurences of each letter in $w$.
+Also recall that, for any $w \in A^*$, we denote by $|w|$ the vector in $\N^A$ that counts the number of occurrences of each letter in $w$.